 Today Rome is a fragrant melting pot of international cuisines.
 That said, visitors who are dedicated to finding truly local foods and dishes can still find options aplenty.
 Notably, even within the context of authentic, traditional Roman fare, influences are diverse.
 Hearty, peasant fare can coalesce nicely with high cuisine, Roman culinary inventions, and ancient Jewish influences.

 The Roman meal, like that of any Italian city, is split into five courses.
-It begins with the antipasto, the appetizer, which consists most often marinated or fried vegetables and cured meats.
+The anatomy of an Italian meal begins with the antipasto, the appetizer, which consists most often marinated or fried vegetables and cured meats.
 Next comes the primo (first) course, which will be the starch course — usually one of four traditionally Roman pasta dishes.

 The secondo course will be meat, sometimes roasted or stewed, sometimes lightly floured and fried.
 Along with the meat you’ll be served contorni (side dishes), which in most restaurants vary by day of the week.
 For example, you might get potatoes, greens or artichokes prepared in different ways.